vllm-project/llm-compressor/README.md

 `llm-compressor` is an easy-to-use library for optimizing models for deployment with `vllm`, including:

 * Comprehensive set of quantization algorithms including weight-only and activation quantization
-* Seemless integration Hugging Face models and repositories
+* Seamless integration Hugging Face models and repositories
 * `safetensors`-based file format compatible with `vllm`

 <p align="center">